VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ```

 Note that the `user_agent` now matches double quotes, but VictoriaLogs automatically unquotes the matching string before storing it in the `user_agent` field.
-This propery is useful for extracting JSON strings.
+This is useful for extracting JSON strings.
 For example, the following `pattern` properly extracts the `message` JSON string into `msg` field:

 ```
 | extract '"message":<msg>'